-- Offering our healthcare applications as compliant cloud services, which could be used in the frame of multicentric clinical studies and, later on, in clinical routine.
+- Offering our healthcare applications as services that can be used in the frame of multicentric clinical studies.

 It is our endeavor to:

-- Improve the radiologist workflow thanks to state-of-the-art artificial intelligence methods and computer vision algorithms.
+- Improve the radiologist workflow thanks to state-of-the-art machine learning and computer vision algorithms.

-- Empower the radiologist by providing him predictive biomarkers and a therapy response score that cannot be obtained by simple visual inspection of medical imaging data.
+- Empower the radiologist by providing him predictive radiomic features and a therapy resistance score that cannot be obtained by simple visual inspection of medical imaging data.

-For each of envisaged clinical problems; two phases are considered:
+For each of the envisaged clinical problems, the following phases will be considered:

 - Algorithmic Research & Proof-of-Concept: the aim is to design reliable and cost-efficient AI-powered prediction methods.
-The realization of the proof-of-concept is using either publicly available medical data, and/or data provided by medical partners participating in a collaborative research project.
+The realization of the proof-of-concept (phase I study) is performed using publicly available medical data, and/or data provided by medical partners.

-- Clinical Research: the objective is to demonstrate the reproducibility of results obtained by the proof-of-concept, in the frame of a multicentric clinical study led by a consortium of medical/industrial partners.
-In this context, we propose our support for data anonymization, data storage, 3D segmentation, radiomics, training of the AI-powered prediction model, and response prediction provided as cloud services.
-Then, the results of the clinical study will be submitted for publication in a peer-reviewed journal.
+- Clinical Research: the objective is to demonstrate the replicability of results obtained by the proof-of-concept, in the frame of a multicentric clinical study (phase II study) led by a consortium of medical/industrial partners.

-Our reliable AI-powered healthcare applications will be commercialized as compliant and cost-efficient cloud services that could be used firstly for research, in the frame of clinical studies, and later on, in clinical routine.
+Our reliable AI-powered healthcare applications will be commercialized as cost-efficient cloud services that can be used for research in the frame of clinical studies.

 Please, contact us using our Contact form, if you are interested to participate in a collaborative research project.